CARV-ICS-FORTH/knot/docs/user.rst

 Files screen
 ------------

 The files screen is accessed by selecting "Files" from the menu on the left.
 You are presented with a list of folder and files in the respective domain.
-Change domain ("local", "remote", or "shared") by clicking on the corresponding buttons on the upper-right of the screen.
-"Local" and "remote" domains contain private user files in corresponding storage pools (local to nodes or at a remote share), while "shared" is common accross all users.
+Change domain ("private" or "shared") by clicking on the corresponding buttons on the upper-right of the screen.
+The "private" domain contains private user files, while "shared" is common accross all users.
 Any user can add or remove files in "shared".

 Select a folder to navigate into that path (the current path is shown above the list), or a file to download it.
 Select the "Actions" button to download a folder as an archive or delete an object (non-empty folders can not be deleted).
 Respective actions are also available to upload compatible image files (ending in ``.tar``) and add templates (ending in ``.template.yaml``).